-With the permission of the relevant department and college, a student who is enrolled in a bachelor's degree program may elect to complete the requirements for an additional major.
+With the permission of the relevant department and college, a student who is enrolled in or has completed a Michigan State University bachelor's degree program may elect to complete the requirements for an additional major.
 An additional major may be completed within the number of credits required for the student's bachelor's degree program or with only such additional credits necessary to satisfy the requirements for the additional major.
 The additional major consists of the specified requirements of the major and, where required, of the college.

 A student who is interested in completing an additional major should contact the department that administers the intended additional major.
-The department completes a REQUEST FOR PER-MISSION TO COMPLETE AN ADDITIONAL MAJOR form.
+The department requests the additional major from the college to update the student's record.